Improving wellness in organizations with a bottom-up approach

 TeamMood was imagined and initially created by Nicolas Deverge.
 As an Agile Coach, Nicolas helped a lot of companies on the Agile path.
 He realized that there are a lot of unhappy people in the workplace.
 He was (and still is) convinced that managers are the key to a better workplace.

-Nicolas bootstrapped TeamMood and is profitable since 2018.
+Nicolas bootstrapped TeamMood in 2017 and is profitable since.
 He wanted the freedom to run his business independently and make time to spend with his family.